neimasilk/PureFocus/memory-bank/architecture.md

 - Timer configuration storage
 - Background state management

-**PreferencesManager (menggunakan SharedPreferences):**
+**PreferencesManager (using SharedPreferences):**
-- Bertindak sebagai sumber utama penyimpanan data persisten untuk MVP ini.
+- Acts as the primary source of persistent data storage for this MVP.
-- Menyimpan preferensi pengguna seperti durasi timer, mode tema, dan teks terakhir yang ditulis dalam mode "Focus Write".
+- Stores user preferences such as timer durations, theme mode, and the last text written in "Focus Write" mode.
-- Menyediakan fungsi untuk menyimpan, mengambil, dan menghapus data preferensi.
+- Provides functions to save, retrieve, and delete preference data.
-- `ProtoDataStore` dengan `UserSettings` adalah mekanisme yang dipertimbangkan untuk pengelolaan preferensi yang lebih terstruktur di masa depan, namun untuk saat ini `SharedPreferences` melalui `PreferencesManager` adalah implementasi yang digunakan.
+- `ProtoDataStore` with `UserSettings` is a mechanism considered for more structured preference management in the future, but for now, `SharedPreferences` via `PreferencesManager` is the implemented solution.

-*Catatan tentang Room:* `Room` database dipertimbangkan untuk fitur masa depan seperti penyimpanan statistik sesi atau beberapa dokumen.
-Namun, untuk MVP saat ini, `Room` belum diimplementasikan, dan penyimpanan data utama dilakukan melalui `PreferencesManager`.
+*Note on Room:* A `Room` database is considered for future features like storing session statistics or multiple documents.
+However, for the current MVP, `Room` is not implemented, and primary data storage is handled via `PreferencesManager`.

 ### System Services Layer

-Menyediakan fungsionalitas yang berjalan di background atau berinteraksi dengan sistem Android.
+Provides functionality that runs in the background or interacts with the Android system.

 **PomodoroService (Foreground Service):**
-- Bertanggung jawab untuk menjalankan logika timer Pomodoro secara akurat bahkan ketika aplikasi berada di background.
+- Responsible for accurately running Pomodoro timer logic even when the application is in the background.
-- Menampilkan notifikasi foreground yang persisten untuk memberitahu pengguna bahwa timer aktif.
+- Displays a persistent foreground notification to inform the user that the timer is active.
-- Menerima perintah (start, pause, reset) dari `PomodoroTimerViewModel` melalui `Intent`.
+- Receives commands (start, pause, reset) from `PomodoroTimerViewModel` via `Intent`.
-- Tidak secara langsung berinteraksi dengan `PomodoroTimerViewModel` melalui `SharedFlow` dalam implementasi saat ini; komunikasi bersifat satu arah dari ViewModel ke Service melalui `Intent`, dan Service berjalan independen untuk timer.
+- Does not directly interact with `PomodoroTimerViewModel` via `SharedFlow` in the current implementation; communication is one-way from ViewModel to Service via `Intent`, and the Service runs independently for the timer.
-- Mengelola siklus hidupnya sendiri dan memastikan timer terus berjalan selama sesi aktif.
+- Manages its own lifecycle and ensures the timer continues running during active sessions.

 **NotificationHelper:**
-- Utilitas untuk membuat dan menampilkan notifikasi kepada pengguna.
+- Utility for creating and displaying notifications to the user.
-- Digunakan oleh `MainActivity` (berdasarkan event dari `PomodoroTimerViewModel`) untuk memberitahu akhir sesi fokus atau istirahat.
+- Used by `MainActivity` (based on events from `PomodoroTimerViewModel`) to notify the end of a focus or break session.
-- Mengelola channel notifikasi dan memastikan notifikasi ditampilkan dengan benar sesuai versi Android.
+- Manages notification channels and ensures notifications are displayed correctly according to the Android version.

 **NotificationHelper:**
 - Manages notification channels and permissions